LaurentFerier/GildedRose/README.md

 2. I've moved the Item in the namespace GildedRose.Items, too bad for the goblin...
 By the way, I also set up the right namespace in for all files
 3. I've also created a Stock which felt a better name than GildedRose
 4. I have also created updaters for both Quality & SellIn properties.
 I've checked such updater using both the initial non-regression test and by creating specific unit tests for each
+5. I've created the ConjuredItemUpdater, executed some unit tests on it, then applied it to regenerate the new ThirtyDays.txt file